Solomon Airlines remains the market leader in both the Domestic and International sectors of aviation in the Solomon Islands.

 With a modest investment, the Government introduced its first two aircrafts with new livery and officially changed its name to Solomon Airlines Limited.

-With a total employee strength of 179 based in Honiara - Solomon Islands, Solomon Airlines serves a domestic network of 24 destinations, and the international network including:
+With a total employee strength of about 300 and 95% of those based in the Solomon Islands, Solomon Airlines serves a domestic network of 23 destinations, and the international network including:

 - Brisbane – Australia